Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 Video of Coachella staffer holding a “No Frank Ocean Merchandise” sign inside a merch tent (TikTok: @PlanetBex, 2023-04-16).

-In the show’s latter half, Frank Ocean performed a new, acoustic version of his 2016 track “Self Control.”
-The rendition featured additional lines in its outro:
+In the latter half of his show, Frank Ocean performed a new, acoustic version of his 2016 track “Self Control,” featuring unique lines in its outro:

-♪ Following my dream, heaven is guiding.
-It’s stuck inside me, it’s never dying.
-Following my dream, heaven is guiding.
+♪ Following my dream; heaven is guiding.
 Don’t cry and fall asleep on me. ♪

 The words, “Following my dream, heaven is guiding,” scrolled across the widescreen as Ocean sang the closing verse.
 One fan was moved by the performance and later got a tattoo of the lyrics to memorialize the event, writing on Reddit: